Flavours by Kumar – Ramsgate

 I have been eating regularly at Flavours by Kumar for a while now and just realised that although it is included it in the No Expert – Eating and Drinking Guide it does not have a more in-depth review in its own right; which it most definitely merits.

 The restaurant is tucked away in a side street in Ramsgate (2 Effingham Street).
 It is in a converted pub that still looks like a pub when you enter, but don’t judge this place by the decor, this is not your average Indian Restaurant.
-The owner and Head Chef, is Anil Kumar, he is the former Head Chef of the acclaimed Ambrette Restaurant in Margate.
-He also worked at The Cinnamon Club in London, and in restaurants in Dubai, Jordan and India.
+The owner and Head Chef, is Anil Kumar, who worked at The Cinnamon Club in London, and in restaurants in Dubai, Jordan and India.

 We go for the set lunch which is amazing value.
 You start with a welcome drink usually a mango juice concoction.
 Then a small amuse bouche, which is a mouthful of deliciousness.
 They have a nice selection of starters, the Masala Dosa is a work of Art, and I highly recommend the Squid dish.
 Next there is a small complimentary cup of spicy soup.
 There is also a good few main courses to choose from.
 We have tried several of them, the highlight for me is the Goan Fish Curry, it is served with rice and warm freshly made naan bread.